natalie-lang/natalie/README.md

 We have the foundations in place, like classes, modules, methods, blocks and the various types of variables.
 We have the basic data objects in place, e.g. true, false, nil, Integer, Symbol, String, Array, Hash, Range.
-But there are still some yet unimplemented, like Float, and probably 90% of convenience methods on all the various objects.
+But there are still some yet unimplemented, like Date, Time, Enumerator, etc.

 This is **not** comprehensive, but here is a rough to do list, as I think of things that are missing ;-) (not in any specific order):

-- enumerators
 - method visibility
+- Enumerator
+- Enumerable module
 - Bignum support
 - Date and Time
 - Lots and lots of convenience methods on built-in objects
-- The entire Ruby standard library (Hopefully we can pull most of it in from MRI once the core is more complete)
+- The entire Ruby standard library (Hopefully we can pull a lot of it in from MRI once the core is more complete)
-- MRI C-extension compatibility
+- MRI C-extension compatibility (I'm still not sure if I even want to build this)
 - Probably lots more I just haven't thought of yet!

 The current driving force is to make Natalie complete enough to be able to compile itself.
-Since the Natalie compiler is written in Ruby, theoretically at some point, we should be able to run the Ruby code through Natalie to produce a compiled version of the compiler.
+Since the Natalie compiler is written in Ruby, theoretically at some point, we should be able to run the Ruby code through Natalie to produce a binary of the compiler.
 That day will be glorious!

 A more lofty goal would be the ability to compile a larger project like Sinatra.
-But that's probably a year away at this point.
+But that's still a distant dream...

 ## Helping Out